Tutorial | Batch deployment#

 3. Navigate to the Dataiku Projects tab as that is our interest at the moment.

-4. See that one project has an OK deployment status, but an error for its execution status.
-This registers one project in the error category in terms of global status.
+4. See that the project deployment has an OK deployment status, but an error for its execution and data statuses.
+This registers one project deployment in the error category in terms of global status.

 Dataiku screenshot of the projects tab of the unified monitoring page.